Enrile, Cagayan

 The town is predominantly an agricultural town where the majority of its population derive their income from farming.
-It has a land area of 18,450 hectares unevenly distributed to the 22-barangays of the municipality.
-Its main products are rice, corn, peanut, tobacco and vegetables.
+Its main products are rice, corn, peanut, tobacco, and vegetables.

-It has a total population of 35,834 inhabitants.
-Its citizens are called Itawit because they speak the Itawit dialect.
-Ilocanos and Tagalogs have settled at the western barangays and have blended very well in the mainstream of Itawit life.

 Etymology

-The municipality was named after Spanish Governor-General Pasqual Enrile y Alcedo.
 Cabug was the original name of Enrile when it was a barrio of Tuguegarao.
-It was established as a separate town in September 1849 and named in honor of the Spanish Governor General Pascual Enrile during the Spanish regime.
+It was established as a separate town in September 1849 and named in honor of Spanish Governor-General Pasqual Enrile y Alcedo.